idkjs/dev.to/blog-posts/updating-old-reasonml-code.md

 # Learning to Code by Reading Code

-I have this riduculous process for figuring things out with [`reasonml`](https://reasonml.org).
+I have this riduculous process for figuring things out with [reasonml](https://reasonml.org).
 Basically it entails trying to do something, hitting a wall.
-Hitting the docs for whatever code I am trying to use, then rummaging around `Github` for some code that implements what I am trying to do.
+Hitting the docs for whatever code I am trying to use, then rummaging around Github for some code that implements what I am trying to do.

 A lot of the time, that code is in old `reasonml` syntax or in `ocaml`.
 I end up learning the `ocaml`, converting it to `reasonml` or often times, updating old projects until they work again.